Iceland travel advice

 • make sure that you’re well-equipped and informed about weather and any hazardous conditions

-• bring an emergency position indicating radio beacon (EPIRB) if you are travelling to remote areas
+• carry a cell phone, emergency contact information, and bring an emergency position indicating radio beacon (EPIRB) to remote areas

 Useful links